tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 </div>

-## Point Free Code
+## Point-Free Code

 We have discussed point-free and tacit coding style earlier in these notes.
 In particular, eta-conversion works in Haskell the same as in lambda calculus and for curried JavaScript functions.
-It is easy to do and usually declutters code of unnecessary arguments that help to distill their essence, e.g.:
+It is easy to do and usually declutters code of unnecessary arguments, e.g.:

 ```haskell
 lessThan :: (Ord a) => a -> [a] -> [a]